-For Applications After accepting the form, SCSB were required to capture and upload the relevant submitted by details in the electronic bidding system as specified by the stock exchange and begin Investors to SCSB blocking funds available in the bank account specified in the form, to the extent of the application money specified.
-For applications After accepting the Bid Cum Application Form, respective Intermediary were reu submitted by to capture and upload the relevant details in the electronic bidding system of the stock investors to exchange.
-Post uploading, they were required tol forward a schedule as per prescribed intermediaries other format along with the Bid Cum Application Forms to designated branches of the than SCSBs respective SCSBs for blocking of funds within (1) one day of closure of Issue.
-For applications After accepting the Bid Cum Application Form, respective intermediary were submitted by investors to intermediaries other than SCSBs with use of UPI for payment required to capture and upload the relevant application details, including UPI ID, in the electronic bidding system of stock exchange.
-Stock exchange were required to share application details including the UPI ID with sponsor bank on a continuous basis, to enable sponsor bank to initiate mandate request on investors for blocking of funds.
-Sponsor bank were required to initiate request for blocking of funds through NPCI to investor.
-Investor were required to accept mandate request for blocking of funds, on his/her mobile application, associated with UPI ID linked bank account.
+For Applications After accepting the form, SCSB shall capture and upload the relevant details in the submitted by electronic bidding system as specified by the stock exchange and may begin blocking Investors to SCSB funds available in the bank account specified in the form, to the extent of the application money specified.
+For applications After accepting the Bid Cum Application Form, respective Intermediary shall capture submitted by and upload the relevant details in the electronic bidding system of the stock exchange. investors to Post uploading, they shall forward a schedule as per prescribed format along with the intermediaries other Bid Cum Application Forms to designated branches of the respective SCSBs for than SCSBs blocking of funds within (1) one day of closure of Issue.
+For applications After accepting the Bid Cum Application Form, respective intermediary shall capture submitted by investors to intermediaries other than SCSBs with use of UPI for payment and upload the relevant application details, including UPI ID, in the electronic bidding system of stock exchange.
+Stock exchange shall share application details including the UPI ID with sponsor bank on a continuous basis, to enable sponsor bank to initiate mandate request on investors for blocking of funds.
+Sponsor bank shall initiate request for blocking of funds through NPCI to investor.
+Investor to accept mandate request for blocking of funds, on his/her mobile application, associated with UPI ID linked bank account.

-\ Excluding electronic Bid cum Application Forms
+^{} Excluding electronic Bid cum Application Forms

-(a) Electronic Bid cum Application forms and the abridged prospectus were also be available for download on the websites of the NSE www.nseindia.com
+(a) Electronic Bid cum Application forms and the abridged prospectus will also be available for download on the websites of the NSE www.nseindia.com

-Stock exchange were required to validate the electronic bid details with depository's records for DP ID/Client ID and PAN, on a real-time basis and bring the inconsistencies to the notice of intermediaries concerned, for rectification and re-submission within the time specified by stock exchange.
+Stock exchange shall validate the electronic bid details with depository's records for DP ID/Client ID and PAN, on a real-time basis and bring the inconsistencies to the notice of intermediaries concerned, for rectification and re-submission within the time specified by stock exchange.

-Stock exchange was required to allow modification of selected fields viz.
+Stock exchange shall allow modification of selected fields viz.
 DP ID/Client ID or Pan ID (Either DP ID/Client ID or Pan ID can be modified but not BOTH), Bank code and Location code, in the bid details already uploaded.

-Upon completion and submission of the Bid Cum Application Form to Application Collecting intermediaries, the Bidders were deemed to have authorized our Company to make the necessary changes in the Red Herring Prospectus, without prior or subsequent notice of such changes to the Bidders
+Upon completion and submission of the Bid Cum Application Form to Application Collecting intermediaries, the Bidders are deemed to have authorized our Company to make the necessary changes in the Red Herring Prospectus, without prior or subsequent notice of such changes to the Bidders